Santosh Kashyap

-Santosh Kashyap (born 12 June 1966) is an Indian football head coach and former player who last served as the head coach of the India women's national football team.
+Santosh Kashyap (born 12 June 1966) is an Indian football head coach and former player who currently serves as the head coach of the Maharashtra state team.
+He also served as the head coach of the India women's national football team.
 He also served as the assistant coach of the Indian Super League club Odisha FC.
 During his professional career, he represented India in international level and Mahindra United in the National Football League.
 Previously, he has been youth coach at Mahindra United, and Mohun Bagan.

 Coaching career

 After the end of his playing career, Kashyap went into coaching.
 His first job was as the Mahindra United U-19 coach.
 In his final season with the Mahindra Youth Team, he led them to clinch the championship in the highly competitive Super Division of the Mumbai Football League.

 Air India

 Before the 2010-11 I-League season Santosh signed for I-League club Air India FC.
 Despite the low amount of funds that were given to Santosh Kashyap still managed to keep Air India out of the relegation zone.